tweeedlex/react-magic-ui/README.md

-# react-glassmorphism-ui
+# react-magic-ui

-UI kit with components for creating popular glassmorphism effect in React applications
+UI kit with components for creating popular liquid glass effect in React applications